It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 Saved by God’s Grace, Not by Our Good PDF

-But please ask yourself a simple question; how can a sinner earn his way with a perfect, holy God??
+So please ask yourself a simple question; how can a sinner earn his way with a perfect, holy God??

 Christianity is the only belief system in the world that differs, according to the one and only Word of God; the Bible.